OliverHennhoefer/unquad/docs/source/user_guide/weighted_conformal.md

 # Weighted Conformal P-values

-This guide explains how to use weighted conformal p-values in `unquad` for handling distribution shift and covariate shift scenarios.
+This guide explains how to use weighted conformal p-values in `nonconform` for handling distribution shift and covariate shift scenarios.

 ## Overview